johnperry-math/AoC2023/README.md

 since it isn't terribly straightforward, but neither is it very difficult.

 ## Day 21: Step Counter
-:foot:
+<span style="font-size: 8ex;">:walking:</span>

 An elf wants to visit a number of garden plots while walking around.

-1. How many plots is it possible he would visit on Day 64?
+1. How many plots is it possible he would visit on Step 64?
 1. Ah, he misspoke:

       [H]e was reading from a list of his favorite numbers